jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 **RR: **We gather that you have produced over 500 tracks!
 How do you keep finding fresh ideas for music?

-**Kiko:** Music is like a therapy for me, I work every day in my Bunker (studio) and i’ve been doing that for 24 years now!
+**Kiko:** Music is like a therapy for me, I work every day in my Bunker aka studio - I’ve been doing that for 24 years now!
 I need to create, it's vital for me.

-**RR:** You have a track with Thomas Gandey due out next month.
+**RR:** You have a track with [Thomas Gandey](https://www.facebook.com/ThomasGandeyOfficial/) due out next month.
 Can you tell us a bit about the collaboration?

-**Kiko:** I've met Thomas Gandey via facebook, he had already produced tracks with my friend Olivier Giacomotto!
+**Kiko:** I've met Thomas Gandey via facebook, he had already produced tracks with my friend [Oliver Giacomotto](https://www.facebook.com/oliviergiacomotto/)!
 I love his voice!
-As I’ve worked with Oliver Giacomotto since quite a few years now, naturally i needed to work something out with Thomas Gandey!
-We had a track which was released in February on Suara Records and we have another track that will be released on the 20th of April for Stil Vor Talent.
+I've worked with Oliver for quite a few years now - naturally i needed to work something out with Thomas Gandey!
+We had a track which was released in February on Suara Records and we have another track that will be released on the 20th of April for [Stil Vor Talent](https://www.facebook.com/stilvortalent/).

-**RR: **You also have a side project called 'Minota' which is signed under Miguel Campbell's label.
+**RR: **You also have a side project called 'Minota' which is signed under [Miguel Campbell](https://www.facebook.com/miguelcampbellofficial/)'s label.
 What is the concept behind it?

-**Kiko: **I was already doing house music 20 years ago with Oxia, under the name of Phunky Data .
+**Kiko: **.
 I know Miguel Campbell very well , he's like family to me and I love his label Outcross Records.
+This is actually not my side project - I was already doing house music 20 years ago with Oxia, under the name of [Phunky Data](https://www.facebook.com/phunkydatamusic)

 **RR: **Having worked in the music business for many years, what would you say has been the key to your longevity?

 **Kiko: **To work and and to never give up!
-And of course, be well surrounded (booker, manager, agent press ..)
+And of course, be well surrounded by trustworthy people.

 **RR:** And across your extensive career, which gig has been the most memorable for you?